I’ve been writing and publishing on the internet, in some form, since before the MySpace days (hey Tom).

 I cannot wait to dive into the next Ship30 cohort and start working out my new ideas.
 Hope you’ll join us!

-If Kristin's story resonated with you, click here to hop aboard the next Ship 30 cohort.
+If Kristin's story resonated with you, click here to hop aboard Ship 30.